willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 ...
 ```

-We can also define the set of tasks that will be used before and after our travis script.
-In this case we will use `before` for the commands that must occur before our main script and` after` for the commands that must occur after the travis commands, as you can see in the following code snippet:
+We can also define the set of tasks that will be used before and after our Travis script.
+In this case, we will use `before` for the commands that must occur before our main script and` after` for the commands that must occur after the Travis commands, as you can see in the following code snippet:

 ```
 ...